Kitten Waiting List

 How to get on the waiting list

 If you would like to reserve a kitten and be put on my waiting list, there must first be a phone interview with me.
 Please be aware that I will ask a lot of questions about your life, home and family.
 At that time I can also answer any questions you may have about my cats and cattery.
-I can be reached during the evenings at 262-567-9773 or by email.
+I can be reached at by email.

 As a breeder, I retain the right of first choice on all litters, as I may want to keep a kitten for breeding or show purposes.